obokhove/EagreEUEID20202023/HPCresults/readme.md

 Instruction to install Firedrake in a Singularity docker on ARC4.

 Onno 09-04-2023: I can virtually not follow a word: from which directory & machine are these commands given?
-Poor editting as well, as usual.
+Poor editting as well, as usual, which I started to fix -my, my.

 Junho's instructions: